Cumulo-pro/cumulo-horcrux/docs/metrics-dashboard.md

 ## Signing performance metrics

 These metrics quantify how quickly the cluster produces signatures.
 They are most useful when diagnosing latency issues.
-Available only on the **Raft leader** — followers report `NaN`.
+Available only on the **Raft leader**, followers report `NaN`.

 ---